huynhrichy/background-music/README.md

 # background-music
 Enter your location, and The Background Music App will play some music to suit the weather and time of day of your whereabouts.
+Caveat: I chose the music, because I have the best taste in music.
+Objectively.

 Three different APIs were combined in the building of the app.
 Geobytes was used to identify one's city using an autocompleting form.
 OpenWeatherMap helped with pulling weather information about a given city to be used for selecting music.
 Finally, the YouTube API enabled the embedding of a video player, looping a chosen track based on the information the app received.